 The creators got a little more creative than The Game of Thrones Prequel and have reportedly given it a working title of Bloodmoon to set it apart from its parent series.
 However, Martin’s original preference for the prequel's title was The Long Night, which also happens to be the title of one of GoT season eight’s episodes.
 Martin said the show *might* be titled as a riff off of this episode title.

 Who’s set to star in the series?

 In addition to Oscar nominee Naomi Watts, who plays a personable socialite (apparently, they have those in Westeros, too) with a dark secret, Miranda Richardson (the Harry Potter films), John Heffernan (Dracula), John Simm (Strangers), Marquis Rodriguez (Manifest) and Richard McCabe (Philip K. Dick’s Electric Dreams) will also star.
 Additionally, Dixie Egerickx (Summerland), Josh Whitehouse (Poldark), Naomi Ackie (Lady Macbeth), Denise Gough (Monday), Sheila Atim (Harlots), Ivano Jeremiah (Humans) and Jamie Campbell Bower (the Fantastic Beasts films) are slated to appear.
-Last but not least, Georgie Henley (the Chronicles of Narnia films), Alex Sharp (How to Talk to Girls at Parties) and Toby Regbo (Fantastic Beasts: The Crimes of Grindelwald) are also involved.
+Last but not least, Georgie Henley (the Chronicles of Narnia films), Alex Sharp (How to Talk to Girls at Parties) and Toby Regbo (Fantastic Beasts: The Crimes of Grindelwald) are involved, too.

 Are the same writers and producers on board?

 Author Martin and executive producer Vince Gerardis are the only auspices from GoT involved in the project.
 Martin penned the books from which the series was based, served as an executive producer and contributed several episode scripts.
 Jane Goldman (Kingsman, several X-Men movies and Kick-Ass) created the prequel series alongside Martin and will serve as showrunner.
 S.J.
 Clarkson (Succession) is executive producing and will direct the pilot episode.
 James Farrell (Mrs. Brown’s Boys), Jim Danger Gray (Orange Is the New Black) and Daniel Zelman (Bloodline) will also executive produce, and Chris Symes (The Alienist) will serve as a co-executive producer.
 So basically, there are a lot of cooks in the kitchen.

 When will it premiere?